schemaorg/schemaorg/data/ext/bio/MolecularEntityCodingNotes.md

 ### Type Hierarchy

 We are proposing to add the `MolecularEntity` type under a `BioChemEntity` type which inherits from `schema:Thing`. `BioChemEntity` is being proposed as an umbrella type that the various types coming from Bioschemas will be placed under.
-This is to prevent bloat at the top level of Schema.org. `BioSample` will reuse some of the properties from `BioChemEntity`, e.g. `associatedDisease` and `taxonomicRange`.
+This is to prevent bloat at the top level of Schema.org.

 ### Properties